Category Archives: Japanese Royals

 What could happen to relieve the succession crisis?

-Japan has high levels of gender inequality and this is apparent in various aspects of social life from the family to employment to political representation.
+Japan has high levels of gender inequality.
+This is apparent in various aspects of social life from the family to employment to political representation.
 It is not surprising that gender inequality is also manifested in the Imperial Family.
 Japan, as a nation, has much work to do in the area of gender equality.

 Japan is not the only monarchy with agnatic primogeniture, male-line, male-only succession.
 The Arab monarchies, which also have high levels of gender inequality, all follow some form of male-only succession.
 Liechtenstein also has male-line, male-only succession.
 A United Nations committee has questioned the compatibility of Liechtenstein’s succession law with the International Covenant on Civil and Political Rights.